gvarnavi/d3-force-md/README.md

 # d3-force-vv

-Extended version of [d3-force](https://github.com/d3/d3-force) to implement a _true_ velocity verlet algorithm and extend built-in forces to account for common interatomic potentials encountered in molecular dynamics simulations.
+Extended version of [d3-force](https://github.com/d3/d3-force) to implement a _true_ [velocity Verlet](https://en.wikipedia.org/wiki/Verlet_integration) algorithm and extend built-in forces to account for common interatomic potentials encountered in molecular dynamics simulations.
 See this [notebook](https://observablehq.com/d/922de548dc27c531) for more explanation on the differences between the [core d3-force implementation](https://github.com/d3/d3-force#simulation).

 In the domain of information visualization, physical simulations are useful for studying [networks](https://observablehq.com/@d3/force-directed-graph) and [hierarchies](https://observablehq.com/@d3/force-directed-tree)!